bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 ### Choosing the Tooling

+**BART: Consider explaining what a framework is in this context.
+You have scripts you've written, so what does a framework actually do?**

 For a script to feel like a CLI app, it has to adopt all the standard conventions for Linux terminal apps.
 Reinventing all that from scratch would be a massive undertaking, and there's no way I'd capture all the nuances.
 Clearly, I needed to build on top of some existing CLI framework.

 Many years ago, I experimented with NodeJS JavaScript CLI apps using [Caporal.js](https://github.com/mattallty/Caporal.js).
 At the time, that was the option that seemed to fit my needs best.
 But given how much time has passed and how much things have changed, I needed to re-evaluate my options.